frantic

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description advises 'Prefer the read-only status token; a desk recovery token can authorize through the HTTP Authorization header.'
-This gives clear context on token selection, though it does not explicitly state when to use this tool versus alternatives.
+The description provides guidance on which authorization token to prefer ('Prefer the read-only status token') and mentions the alternative ('a desk recovery token can authorize through the HTTP Authorization header').
+However, it does not specify when to use this tool versus sibling tools like 'get_bounty' or 'poll_seals'.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.